 When you create a project, you can select its project type: Time & Materials, Fixed Fee, or Non-Billable.
 Depending on your project’s type, we’ll report on the uninvoiced amount and billable amounts slightly differently.
 Here are the main differences.

 The uninvoiced amount

-- For Time & Materials projects, the uninvoiced amount is based on hourly rates.
+- For Time & Materials projects, the uninvoiced amount is based on billable rates.
 The more hours you track, the greater the uninvoiced amount.

 - For Non-Billable projects, the uninvoiced amount isn’t applicable, because these projects aren’t invoiced.

 In the uninvoiced report (Reports > Uninvoiced), we use the same definition for the uninvoiced amount listed above.

 Note that the uninvoiced amount for Time & Materials projects may change, depending on your timeframe.
 That’s because we’re reporting on time tracked within that timeframe.

 Similarly, the uninvoiced amount for Fixed Fee projects may change depending on the timeframe.
 If the timeframe of the report is entirely before the start date entered for the project—or the creation date, if no start date was entered—the project will be listed on the report, but will show an uninvoiced amount of 0.

 When you track time to a Fixed Fee project, those hours will appear as uninvoiced hours in the report even if you generate an invoice for your fee and record it as paid.
 If you’d like to bring the number of uninvoiced hours down to 0 for a Fixed Fee project, you can mark the hours as invoiced from a detailed time report.
 This will lock the hours, mark them as invoiced, and reduce the number of uninvoiced hours to 0 for the project.